katejarne/Kernel_Max_mean_discrepancy_EEG_Age/Estimation_of_distance_matrices/Readme.txt

 2) out_combined (combined distance matrices will be created)
 3) histos (output histograms will be created

-input directory shoud be yor .mat files from the dataset (raw data)
+input directory should be your .mat files from the dataset (raw data)